Chestnut Lodge: Early history

-Psychiatric Hospital
+Psychiatric hospital

-The hotel was purchased by Dr. Ernest Luther Bullard (1859–1931), a native of Milwaukee, Wisconsin, a surgeon and professor of psychiatry and neurology.
-Bullard renovated the building and re-opened it in 1910 as a sanatorium for the care of nervous and mental diseases, renaming it Chestnut Lodge after the 125 chestnut trees that grew in the grounds.
+The hotel was purchased by Ernest Luther Bullard (1859–1931), a native of Milwaukee, Wisconsin, a surgeon and professor of psychiatry and neurology.
+Bullard renovated the building and re-opened it in 1910 as a sanatorium for the care of nervous and mental diseases, renaming it Chestnut Lodge after the 125 chestnut trees that grew on the grounds.

 For many years, Bullard was the sole physician working at the Lodge, but over the next 75 years a total of three generations of the Bullard family operated the private hospital.
-Many nationally renowned therapists, including psychoanalytic psychiatrist Clarence Edward Bunge, MD, Frieda Fromm-Reichmann, Wayne Fenton, Thomas McGlashan, Harold Searles, and Otto Allen Will Jr., worked at the hospital over the years.
+Many nationally renowned therapists, including psychoanalytic psychiatrist Clarence Edward Bunge, Frieda Fromm-Reichmann, Wayne Fenton, Thomas McGlashan, Harold Searles, and Otto Allen Will Jr., worked at the hospital over the years.
 The hospital was the site for a series of influential studies on the long-term treatment outcome for psychiatric conditions, known as the Chestnut Lodge studies.

 In the 1950s and 1960s, innovative dance therapist Marian Chace had regularly scheduled sessions with groups of patients.
 Judith Richardson Bunney followed her in this work.
 In the 1960s and 1970s, Donn B. Murphy conducted a drama group for patients.
-One of the core therapeutic features of Chestnut Lodge was to encourage there individuality of both patient and staff.
+One of the core therapeutic features of Chestnut Lodge was to encourage the individuality of both patient and staff.
 This was found to have stimulated creativity and both groups benefitted by overcoming pressures to conform.

 The psychiatric work performed at Chestnut Lodge was detailed in the 1954 book, "The Mental Hospital."
 The book provides insight into both the positive and negative aspects of mental health treatment at the time.
-Written by three psychiatrists, the work delves into many of the invisible forces influencing patient and staff interaction.
+Written by three psychiatrists, the work delves into many of the factors influencing patient and staff interaction.
+The lodge was also the setting for J. R. Salamanca's 1961 novel "Lilith", which was turned into a film of the same name directed by Robert Rossen in 1964.

-In 1980, Dr. Rafael Osheroff, a nephrologist and father of three, sued Chestnut Lodge for negligence.
+In 1980, Rafael Osheroff, a nephrologist and father of three, sued Chestnut Lodge for negligence.
 In his complaint, Osheroff claimed that "the staff failed to prescribe drugs and instead treated him according to the psychodynamic and social model.”
-The lawsuit was settles in 1987.
+The lawsuit was settled in 1987 by an agreement between the two parties.

-In 1997, the lodge was purchased by CPC Health, and passed hands again to the Washington Waldorf School in 2001 when CPC Health declared bankruptcy.
-In December 2003, the property was conveyed to Chestnut Lodge Properties, Inc.
+In 1997, the lodge was purchased by CPC Health, and was obtained by the Washington Waldorf School in 2001 when CPC Health declared bankruptcy.
+In December 2003, the property was conveyed to Chestnut Lodge Properties, LLC.

-Conversion to condominiums

-In 2008, the property was approved for conversion to condominiums (inside the main building) and upscale housing.
-The grove of chestnut trees and some original building façades were to be preserved.
-But at around 3:00 a.m. on June 7, 2009, the building was destroyed by a fire.
-Montgomery County Fire Rescue spokesman Pete Piringer says the unoccupied, multi-story brick structure collapsed in the Sunday morning blaze.
-He said the building was unoccupied and no one was injured.
+Redevelopment plans

+In 2006 the City of Rockville approved the developer's proposal to build single-unit homes on the property, convert the historic main lodge building into condominium units, and retain most of the remaining historic structures.

+2009 building fire

+Around 3 a.m. on Sunday, June 7, 2009, the unoccupied structure caught fire and collapsed.
+No one was injured.
 The cause of the fire was not immediately known.